X

 Another prospect to keep an eye on in Triple-A Worcester right now is Jhostynxon Garcia, who has been mashing and also getting some work in at first base over the last week or so.
 The Red Sox are trying anyone and everyone at first base right now, so it's not out of the realm of possibility to see Garcia get the call to play first base for Boston down the stretch if they like how he looks there, or even to play outfield or if there happens to be an injury or they get tired of playing Masataka Yoshida.

 If Garcia does get the call, there would be immediate intrigue for fantasy purposes given the skillset and how well he's been hitting in Triple-A this season.
 In 59 games at the level, Garcia is slashing a robust .303/.370/.581 with 11 doubles, 16 home runs, and a 12.7% barrel rate.
-And over his last 33 games, Garcia has smacked 18 extra-base hits and 10 home runs with a .303/.363/.606 slash line.
+Over his last 33 games, Garcia has smacked 18 extra-base hits and 10 home runs with a .303/.363/.606 slash line.
 The password could be unlocked in Boston before the end of the season.

 Carson Benge, New York Mets

-While I'm not entire sure if he's up this season, one name to definitely at least keep an eye on is Carson Benge of the Mets who was just promoted to Triple-A on Sunday along with Jett Williams, Ryan Clifford, and Jonah Tong.
+While I'm not entirely sure if he's up this season, one name to definitely at least keep an eye on is Carson Benge of the Mets, who was just promoted to Triple-A on Sunday along with Jett Williams, Ryan Clifford, and Jonah Tong.
 Benge has excelled in both High-A and Double-A so far, slashing a combined .311/.417/.519 in 91 games with 24 doubles, 12 home runs, and 19 steals in 23 attempts.

 Bryce Eldridge, San Francisco Giants